huskyhania/push_swap/README.md

-Push_swap - a rank 02 project from 42 curriculum
+Rank 02 project from 42 curriculum
 Solved using the Turk algorithm (100/100, no bonus)

 Fantastic resources to help you do this project: